DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

 ### Longitude Direction

 ISIS and PROJ both support Positive East and Positive West longitude directions.
 However ISIS does not play well with PROJ defined longitude directions.
-In the IProj projection longitude direction of Positve East is used when creating a mapping group and the PROJ string is not examined.
+In the IProj projection longitude direction of Positive East is used when creating a mapping group and the PROJ string is not examined.

 Because of this users should plan on all projections using a Positive East longitude direction while working with ISIS.
 If need be, the longitude direction can be changed using [`gdalwarp`](https://gdal.org/en/stable/programs/gdalwarp.html).
-Specifically using the `+axis` element in the srs defition.
+Specifically using the `+axis` element in the srs definition.

-To convert a GeoTIFF called `input.tiff`, created with the following Proj4 string to positve west:
+To convert a GeoTIFF called `input.tiff`, created with the following Proj4 string to positive west:
 ```
 +proj=eqc +lat_ts=0 +lat_0=0 +lon_0=0 +x_0=0 +y_0=0 +R=3396190 +units=m +no_defs
 ```